em0ney/melbourne-aws-meetup/README.md

-# sydney-serverless-meetup-2
+# melbourne-aws-meetup

-> ##### Building a Serverless HipChat plugin...
-How we emulated S3, DynamoDB and API Gateway to create a truly local development environment
+> ##### We used the serverless framework to create a hipchat bot that you can deploy in 3 minutes.
+We have an example of this repository in action, where we report on a 1:n cloudwatch alarms in different SNS topics, direct to the hipchat glance - for realtime status on your applications!

 ### Presenter